Hello, I'm Jess Tam! 👾

 >_Tech stack

-Prior to this, I completed my BSc in Biology and BSc (Hons) at UNSW Sydney, under the supervision of Shinichi Nakagawa and Will Cornwell.
-My graduate thesis focused on quantifying biases in the scientific literature of all mammals, which was later published.
+Hello world!
+I'm a PhD graduate from UNSW Sydney.
+My previous work focused on exploring AI tools to process wildlife camera trap images in Australia.
+Prior to that, I completed my BSc in Biology and BSc (Hons) at UNSW Sydney, focusing on quantifying biases in the scientific literature of all mammals using an R package that I wrote, which was later published.

 Peer-reviewed works